AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 2.3 GHG Estimation Formula <a name="GHGEstimation"></a>

-To estimate GHG emissions from buildings, we will use Energy Use Intensity (EUI) as a central metric.
+To estimate GHG emissions from buildings, Energy Use Intensity (EUI) can be used as a central metric.
 EUI measures the energy consumption per square meter of building space, making it a valuable indicator for emissions estimation.
 By combining EUI values with total building floor area and an emissions factor, we can calculate the GHG emissions associated with buildings.

 The estimation formula is:
 ![Formula](/figures/01_formula.png)